viveksingh-01/jarvis-api/README.md

 # jarvis-api
-API that serves authentication and AI features for JARVIS
+API that serves authentication and AI features for JARVIS using Go.